korean wrote:Providing supporting documents which are not in english takes

 2) You would want to have dcoumentation/evidence for all the awards/distinctions you state on your CV.

 Point 2 is very important for your career in academia because if one day anyone asks to see proof and you can't provide it, it does not bode well for your professional reputation/credibility.
 You should make sure that you have a letter or some evidence with you for every award stated on the CV, not just the possibility of asking the awarding institution.

 E.g. I won a competitive and substantial scholarship that I turned down.
 The institute is unlikely to remember or keep official records of those who turned down their scholarships.
 So, I have kept the awarding letter (with official letterhead) with me as proof.

-Users browsing this forum: Linda and 3 guests
+Users browsing this forum: hopeful2060 and 5 guests